Tending: Parenthood and the Future of Work

 Read the book to get inspired to play your part in building a better future.

-“Tending: Parenthood & The Future of Work,” will be published by Nationbuilder Books in early March 2021.
+“Tending: Parenthood and the Future of Work,” will be published by Nationbuilder Books on Mother's Day 2021.

 Reflections on Tending: Parenthood and the Future of Work